 The original party plan was to have it at home in our backyard.
 The fence would have been the perfect backdrop for Vintage Airplane Birthday Party look I was going for but a week in advance the weather prediction was for rain.
 And if you have known me for a while now, you know it rained on my wedding day and ruined my outdoor backyard wedding but the show went on.
 I didn’t want the same thing to happen so we booked the clubhouse in our neighborhood.

 One big thing was missing from the party design that totally slipped my mind.
 You see those beautiful gold suitcases in the picture above?
 One of them was meant to be the cake stand and I only noticed it when we were blowing his birthday candle!!
 Oh man!
 That’s one disappointment I’m going to live with for a long while.
 But life goes on.
-Hope you enjoy my boy’s vintage airplane birthday party photos and stay tuned for some tutorials from the event.
+Hope you enjoy my boy’s Vintage Airplane Party decor & photos and stay tuned for some tutorials from the event.

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links, this of course is at no additional cost to you but helps me support my blog.

-These were personalized by hand.
-You can find the wooden utensils I purchased here , I purchased the alphabet stamp set at Hobby Lobby, but you can purchase the exact one here.
+The wooden utensils were personalized by hand.
+You can find the wooden utensils I purchased here , I purchased the alphabet stamp set at Hobby Lobby, but you can purchase a similar one here.
 I wanted one with the fleur-de-lis and lower case letters, typewriter font style to add a more vintage flair to the details.

 VENDOR CREDITS & RESOURCES: